metal3-io/metal3-docs/docs/user-guide/src/capm3/metal3data.md

    metadata and network data secrets
 5. **Status Update**: The `ready` status is set to `true` when all secrets are created successfully

+### Template Update Behavior

+**Important**: If the `Metal3DataTemplate` object is updated, the generated secrets will not be updated automatically.
+This behavior is intentional to allow for reprovisioning of the nodes in the exact same state as they were initially provisioned.

+To apply template updates to existing nodes, it is necessary to perform a rolling upgrade of all nodes that reference the updated template.

 ### Index Management